How to report an incident involving bias or hate at UW-Madison, including the actions taken following a report.

 How the reporting process works

-- When a report is submitted, a staff member will acknowledge receipt of report and offer to meet with the reporter to discuss next steps and connect them to resources.
+2. When a report is submitted, a staff member will acknowledge receipt of report and offer to meet with the reporter to discuss next steps and connect them to resources.
 Reports may also be submitted anonymously which may limit the University’s ability to respond to an incident.
-The Dean of Students Office highly values confidentiality, and only crucial or emergency information is shared to appropriate contacts.
+The Dean of Students Office highly values confidentiality, and only crucial or emergency information is shared with appropriate contacts.

 Support for those who experience bias or hate

 Targeted individuals are also encouraged to report the incident.
-If the person reporting the incident requests follow-up, the Bias Response and Advocacy Coordinator will contact them to provide support and resources.
+If the person reporting the incident requests follow-up, the Dean of Students Office will contact them to provide support and resources.

 This is an accordion element with a series of buttons that open and close related content panels.